-There is a problem with this.
+There is a problem with NonProfit Tokens.
 Scammers love exploiting people with naive optimism and good intentions.
 That is where the transparent and immutable nature of Blockchain data is so critical.

 Who gets what: data that is transparent and immutable

-Those types of models could be funded by people with a philanthropic motive.
+Those types of non-profit, early stage, change the world models could be funded by people with a philanthropic motive.
 They want the business to have revenue, so that it is self sustaining, but the primary objective is to help people.
 Those donor-investors need the confidence that the intended people are getting the advertised services through a Blockchain database that is transparent and immutable.

 You could trust an institution.
 For example, in the philanthropic space you could decide to trust the Red Cross.
 Or you could trust to the math/tech in Blockchain that makes for a database that is transparent and immutable, so that somebody will actually take the time/trouble to verify that what a philanthropic ICO is claiming is really true.
 If they find something wrong a simple search for philanthropic “ICO X scam” will reveal that data.

 Eyore’s warnings about philanthropic scams at the Blockchain Corner event

 There was a great panel at the Blockchain Corner event at the 100 Acres Wood hotel, with Pooh Bear moderating two of the keynote speakers Tigger and Eeyore.

 Tigger’s keynote entitled “Lets change the world – NOW!” got a standing ovation.
 The audience loved it.
 It kicked off the event in fine style.